najlabintnajeeb/FinFET-Circuit-Design/Module_1_Scaling_Beyond_CMOS/L9_BOEL_Innovations/README.md

 <details>
 <summary><strong>The Problem with Front-Side Power Delivery</strong></summary>

-### Today's Front-Side Power Delivery
+### How Power is Delivered Today

-In current processes, power (VDD) and ground (VSS) are routed through the same front-side metal stack as signals.
+Power (VDD) and ground (VSS) are routed through the same front-side metal stack as signals.
 A modern chip has **17–18 metal layers**.
-Power must travel from the top metal layer, down through all 17–18 vias and metal segments, before reaching the transistor source/drain regions.
+Power has to travel from the very top, through all 17–18 via and metal layers, to reach the transistor source and drain regions.

-**Quantified resistance impact:**
+**Resistance impact:**
 - ~**300 Ω per power pillar** through the full metal stack
-- ~**170 Ω per µm** of M0 (lowest metal) line resistance
+- ~**170 Ω per µm** of M0 line resistance
-- Combined effect: significant **IR drop** — the voltage actually arriving at the transistor is meaningfully lower than the supply voltage at the bump
+- Combined result: significant **IR drop** — the voltage that actually arrives at the transistor is much lower than the supply voltage at the top

-This IR drop causes performance loss, timing violations, and forces designers to over-voltage to compensate.
+A lot of front-side routing resources are also consumed just for power and ground rails, leaving less room for signal routing.

 </details>

 <details>
-<summary><strong>Back-Side Power Delivery: Architecture and Benefits</strong></summary>
+<summary><strong>Back-Side Power Delivery: How It Works and What It Enables</strong></summary>

-### Architecture
+### How It Works

-Instead of routing VDD/VSS through the front-side metal stack, BS-PDN routes power through **nano-TSVs (through-silicon vias)** drilled from the back of the wafer up to the transistor source/drain contacts.
-Power is delivered from the back side; signals use the front side exclusively.
+Instead of routing VDD/VSS down through the front-side metal stack, power is delivered from the **back side of the wafer** directly to the transistor source/drain.
+Signals use the front side exclusively.

 ```
 FRONT-SIDE POWER DELIVERY          BACK-SIDE POWER DELIVERY